CCheCastaldo/mapppdr/README.md

 Marine Conservation, and the Institute for Advanced Computational Science at Stony Brook University.

-The package contains 12 data frames, 1 `BibEntry` object, and 1
+The package contains 12 data frames, 1 `bibentry` object, and 1
 function:

 - `penguin_obs` - data frame containing all publicly available